agentmorris/MegaDetector/api/batch_processing/postprocessing/CameraTrapJsonManagerApp.md

 - Retrieves all result entries where the image file path matches a specified query string.
 It optionally replaces that query string with a replacement token.
 If the query string is blank, it can be used to prepend a token to all image file paths.
 A "result entry" corresponds to one image, containing all detections on that image.

-- Splits the API's output JSON file into smaller files each containing only results corresponding to a subfolder of images.
+- Splits the output JSON file into smaller files each containing only results corresponding to a subfolder of images.
     - This could be useful for distributing the subsequent manual labeling and verification effort, or loading only the relevant results into a [Timelapse](../integration/timelapse.md) project.
     - All images in the subfolder `blah\foo\bar` will end up in a JSON file called `blah_foo_bar.json`.